-Toontown must have more celebrity homes per acre than Beverly Hills.
+Toontown must have more celebrity homes per acre than Malibu or Beverly Hills.
 Goofy built his rickety-looking house just across the plaza from his pals Minnie and Mickey Mouse, and it's open to visitors.

 This house is as "goofy" as its inhabitant.
-Inside the house, you can do all the things kids aren't supposed to do in the house: climb on the furniture, peek inside his crazy cupboards — and even play the piano.
+Inside the house, the things kids can do all the things they aren't supposed to do indoors: climb on the furniture, peek inside his crazy cupboards — and even play the piano.

 Outside, adults can take a rest in a shady area while the kids burn off their energy in the garden.
 It's filled with popcorn stalks, spinning flowers, carved pumpkins, and bell peppers that are real bells.

-What...
-You Need to Know About Goofy's Playhouse
+What You Need to Know About Goofy's Playhouse at Disneyland

 - Rating: ★★